-The carrying amounts of cash and cash equivalents, restricted cash, accrued interest receivables and accrued interest payables are assumed to approximate their fair value and the financial instruments listed are classified as Level 1.
+The carrying amounts of restricted cash and cash equivalents, accrued interest receivables and accrued interest payables are assumed to approximate their fair values and the financial instruments listed are classified as Level 1.
 Notes payable measurements are classified as Level 2 and all other financial instruments measurements are classified as Level 3.
-During the years ended December 31, 2016 and 2015, there were no transfers between the Level 1, Level 2 and Level 3 hierarchy levels.
+During the years ended December 31, 2017 and 2016, there were no transfers between the Level 1, Level 2 and Level 3 hierarchy levels.